 “Shit, now I’m ready to jump off a roof.”

-“Listen, I promise I’ll will the lease to you if you come back on Friday.
-Perhaps next week I’ll get hit by a truck.
+“Don’t do that.
+If you come on Friday, I promise I’ll transfer the lease to you in my will.
+Perhaps I’ll get hit by a truck next week.
 Your luck could change.”

 “I think that’s the only way I’ll ever find a place.”

 “Don’t pick me up.
 I’m not even sure where I’ll be.
 Just give me the address.
 Getting around this city has become my specialty.”

 As soon as she hung up, a battle began between reality and the fantasies I couldn’t help but create during the next three days.
 I envisioned our lives together, our house, our children, the incredible happiness that comes when you find the right person.
 These foolish dreams spread over my rational mind like oil spilled on water.

 I tried to immerse myself in overdue work and wound up writing her name over and over on my client’s reports.
 I knew what I was doing but I couldn’t stop, not even when I stared into a mirror at the thirty-three-year-old child awaiting Christmas morning, believing that Santa Claus and his reindeer would join him for cookies and hot chocolate.

 “Asshole,” I said to my image.
 “You’re six feet tall, in good shape, though maybe carrying about five extra pounds.
 Blue eyes, still a respectable amount of hair, good teeth.
 You’re not rich, but you’re doing all right.
 Decent car, great house, but none of that is important to a woman like her.
 Face it.
 It’s the house she’s coming to see.
 What in the world would a woman like Elena want with you?”

 I answered she would want me because no other man could love her as I would.